ellakoa/postcard-poem/content/posts/neither-frost-or-snow.md

 poem: |
   Specks of white
   neither frost nor snow
-  Are first to claim
+  are first to claim
   the sparse hedgerows

   Blackthorns stir
   as the days get longer
-  Buds pop open
+  buds pop open
   as the sun gets stronger

   Blossoms appear
   as a dusting of snow
-  Cheering spring on
+  cheering spring on
   in the ancient hedgerows.
 alignPoemLeft: false
 address: |-